- Who we are

 - What we do

-As always, come along and visit us at 10am or 5pm at 35 Fisher Street Oak Flats, or if you can’t make it in person, jump online at www.oakflats.tv to watch a livestream of our services.
+So, please come and join us at either 10am or 5pm.
+Or if you can’t make it in person, jump online to www.oakflats.tv and watch our live stream.

 See you at 10am or 5pm this Sunday, God willing!